leanhthien/week2/README.md

-# Project 1 - **NYtimes News**
+# Project 1 - **NYTimes News**

-**NYtimes News** shows the news online that follow the query from user.
-The app utilizes theNew York Times Search Database API to display images and basic information about these articles to the user.
+**NYTimes News** shows the news online that follow the query from user.
+The app utilizes the New York Times Search Database API to display images and basic information about these articles to the user.

 Time spent: **35** hours spent in total